ajtroup1/Speakeasy/README.md

 migrate-down:
 	@go run cmd/migrate/main.go down
 ```
-The Speakeasy API uses Go Gorilla Mux to handle basic functions relating to users, messaging, and managing channels.
+The Speakeasy API uses GO's Gorilla Mux to handle basic functions relating to users, messaging, and managing channels.
 The documentation is broken into these components accordingly.

 The API runs on `http://localhost:8080/api/v1/`, which is defined in `api.go` via a subrouter.